Photo by Courtney Laura Photography.

 - Found another similar business and prefer their work

-- Had a different expectation of what they’d bring to the table
+- Had a different expectation of what the vendor would bring to the table

 - Realised their budget is stretched and don’t think they can afford